NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

 To trigger the fact-fact checking rail for a bot message, you must set the `$check_facts` context variable to `True` before a bot message requiring fact-checking.
 This enables you to explicitly enable fact-checking only when needed (e.g. when answering an important question vs. chitchat).

-The example below will trigger the fact-checking output rail every time the bot responds to a question about the report (for a complete example, check out **TODO**: add link to example).
+The example below will trigger the fact-checking output rail every time the bot responds to a question about the report.

 ```colang
 define flow